 Weber is one of the most prominent grill manufacturers in North America, and their Summit Series is their high end family of outdoor cookers.
 In particular, the Weber Summit E-470 is our choice out of this line for best grill with rotisserie capabilities.

 This grill comes with burners galore.
-There are 4 12,000 BTU main burners, one 12,000 BTU side burner, one 10,600 BTU sear burner and one 10,600 BTU rotisserie burner.
+There are four 12,000 BTU main burners, one 12,000 BTU side burner, one 10,600 BTU sear burner and one 10,600 BTU rotisserie burner.
 Size wise, there are 580 square inches of primary cooking surface area.
-The grates are stainless steel, which is a definite upgrade from cast iron – stainless steel makes beautiful marks, won’t rust, and are easy to clean.
+The grates are stainless steel, which is a definite upgrade from enameled cast iron – stainless steel makes beautiful marks, won’t rust, and are easy to clean.

-The rotisserie kit is also the most advanced out of any grill on this best grill for rotisserie list.
+The rotisserie kit is also one of the most advanced out of any grill on this best grill for rotisserie list.
 It’s a tuck away system that includes a pop up motor that stays out of the way while it’s not in use.
 Also, there’s separate spit and fork storage for practicality and convenience.